China plans to resume 25% tariffs on US car imports

 Bloomberg reported on the announcement that China's Ministry of Finance made on Friday.
 In addition to the auto tariffs on cars imported from the US, China also plans to impose even greater tariffs on soybeans and crude oil.

 Producers of both products face an extra 5% tariff starting in September, while the auto tariffs will resume this December.
 The timeframe mirrors tariffs the Trump administration's plans to impose on $300 billion worth of Chinese goods.

 will be subject to an additional 10% tariff, though specifics weren't included.
 However, the additional tariffs in combination with existing duties could make US-imported vehicles 50% more expensive starting Dec.
 15. Bloomberg highlighted Daimler,

-For automakers building vehicles in the US, it may incentivize them to add production to Chinese facilities or.
+For automakers building vehicles in the US, it may incentivize them to add production to Chinese facilities or move production entirely.
 China remains the world's largest market for new cars despite a slowdown.
 The report said a Chinese delegation still plans to visit Washington, D.C. for negotiations this September where we may see these tariffs delayed.